kolosek/splice-jruby/README.md

   In this app **Ruby**  is used for *MySQL* and **JRuby** for *Splice Engine*

   If you want to run the code against `ruby` code and test the app with it, open file `.ruby-version` and change any text in it to `ruby-2.3.1`, or any other ruby version.
-Return to the previous directory with (`cd ..`), and re-enter the app directory by `cd base-jruby-splice` (in order to refresh the settings)
+Return to the previous directory with (`cd ..`), and re-enter the app directory by `cd splice-jruby` (in order to refresh the settings)

   The database settings for `ruby` is in `database_ruby.yml`.
 No need to replace or delete the `database.yml`, just modify the `database_ruby.yml` file with your settings.